-It was on this day, 26th May 1968, that the Father of Modern Bhutan, King Jigme Dorji Wangchuk, planted the seed of a place that will be forever etched in many hearts – besides making a difference in even more lives.
+It was on this day, 26th May 1968, that the Father of Modern Bhutan, King Jigme Dorji Wangchuk, planted the seed of a place that will be forever etched in many hearts, including mine – besides making a difference in even more lives.

 This headline might bring excitements in some people – and solace in others.
 A pay raise?
 Yes, of course, why not?
 It is about time.
 When was the last raise, anyway?
 With living standards increasing month by month – and not even by year-by-year, it is absolutely necessary.
 Right?